List of New Hampshire historical markers (251–275): . Sarah Whitcher and the Bear

 "Three-year-old Sarah Whitcher became lost in these woods in June 1783 while gathering flowers.
 During a four-day search, Sarah’s footprints were found near Berry Brook alongside bear prints.
 A local man joined the search after dreaming three times that 'Sarah would be found under a pine bough near Berry Brook guarded by a bear.'
 His dream proved to be true: Sarah was found as he stated and she told her rescuers that 'A great black dog had kept her each night.'
 The lore of this little girl saved by a bear has entertained generations of people and inspired several children’s books."

+Note: this marker was erected in 2022.